TheoKanning/openai-java/README.md

 as well as an example project using the client.

-## How to use this
+## Usage
-If you're looking for the fastest solution, import the `client` and use [OpenAiService](openai-client/src/main/java/openai/OpenAiService.java).
+If you're looking for the fastest solution, import the `client` and use [OpenAiService](client/src/main/java/openai/OpenAiService.java).
 ```
 OpenAiService service = new OpenAiService(your_token)
 CompletionRequest completionRequest = new CompletionRequest();